The Little Unsaid at The Cube

 The Line Of Best Fit

-Having spent a year and a half away from recording/touring so as to reinvent and reinvigorate their process, this London/Aarhus-based four-piece now tour their most expansive yet deeply personal record to date ('Fable', 2022); music fuelled by the simmering collective anxiety of an ephemeral and chaotic world, but held together by a palpable sense of gratitude and joy.
+Having spent a year and a half away from recording/touring so as to reinvent and reinvigorate their process, The Little Unsaid now tours their most expansive yet deeply personal record to date ('Fable', 2022); music fuelled by the simmering collective anxiety of an ephemeral and chaotic world, but held together by a palpable sense of gratitude and joy.
 The essence of their songcraft is that good things (strange and remarkable things, too) can come out of bad times or uncomfortable situations.

 'Bold and different.'